Building Iowa's EV Corridors

 Iowa is a transportation crossroads, with major interstates dissecting our state.
 As more travelers use electric vehicles for both intra- and interstate travel, it is crucial to have sufficient charging infrastructure to meet demand.
 The development of this infrastructure will help us remain competitive, reduce potential future emissions, and spur economic growth.

 While investment in electric vehicle charging infrastructure is important to our future, our transportation system must continue to support all types of vehicles and their fuel needs.
 We will remain unwavering in our support for varied fuel resources and associated infrastructure, including ethanol, biodiesel, renewable natural gas, and electric.

 WHAT ARE WE DOING TO SUPPORT ELECTRIC VEHICLE INFRASTRUCTURE?

 With an uptick in drivers choosing electric vehicles, Iowa has developed a plan to support the needs of those drivers.

 Our Electric Vehicle Deployment Plan is part of a broader effort to create a national electric vehicle charging network along major transportation corridors.
 Development of the plan was funded through the 2021 Infrastructure Investment and Jobs Act.

 Iowa’s plan was submitted to the federal Joint Office of Energy and Transportation for review and was approved in September 2022.
 [Read the plan here]

 Other statewide partners are working with us on the implementation of the plan and many details remain to be worked out.
 One of the activities you may be interested in is a grant program for electric charging stations.
-We anticipate will be available this spring (2023).
 Updates will be posted to this web page.

 If you’re interested in following these developments, please sign up for plan emails to receive information on future plan deployment updates and timelines.